redis/redis-doc/topics/functions-intro.md

 1. Executing a function with `FCALL` against a read-only replica.
 2. Using `FCALL_RO` to execute a function.
-3. A disk error was detected.
+3. A disk error was detected (Redis is unable to persist so it rejects writes).

 In these cases, you can add the `no-writes` flag to the function's registration, disable the safeguard and allow them to run.
 To register a function with flags use the [named arguments](lua-api#redis.register_function_named_args) variant of `redis.register_function`.